The pages of BoB are filled with lots and lots of recipes for brownies and bars. But, how about a combination of the two? Who’s with me?

-Combine flour, oats, brown sugar, baking soda, and salt.
-Add butter and cut into the mixture with a pastry blender or a fork until the mixture resembles coarse crumbs.
+Combine the flour, oats, brown sugar, baking soda, and salt.
+Add the butter and cut into the mixture with a pastry blender or a fork until the mixture resembles coarse crumbs.

-Press remaining mixture into the bottom of prepared pan.
+Press the remaining mixture into the bottom of the prepared pan.

 Bake 10 minutes.
-Set pan on a wire rack while you prepare the brownie layer.
+Set the pan on a wire rack while you prepare the brownie layer.

 To make the brownie layer:

-Place butter and chocolate in a microwave-safe bowl.
-Heat at half power in microwave in 30-second increments until butter melts and chocolate melts when stirred.
+Place the butter and chocolate in a microwave-safe bowl.
+Heat at half power in microwave in 30-second increments until the butter melts and the chocolate melts when stirred.
 Sitr until smooth.
 Set aside to cool slightly.

-Using an electric mixer on medium speed, combine sugar, eggs, water, and vanilla until thoroughly mixed.
-Add chocolate/butter mixture, and continue beating until combined.
+Using an electric mixer on medium speed, combine the sugar, eggs, water, and vanilla until thoroughly mixed.
+Add the chocolate/butter mixture, and continue beating until combined.

 Reduce mixer speed to low.
-Add flour mixture and mix until combined.
+Add the flour mixture and mix until combined.

-Spread brownie batter evenly over partially baked oat layer.
+Spread the brownie batter evenly over partially baked oat layer.

-Sprinkle reserved oat mixture over the top of the brownie layer.
+Sprinkle the reserved oat mixture over the top of the brownie layer.

 Bake 18 to 20 minutes or until edges are set.
 Cool completely before cutting into bars.